gdelsolra/gdelsolra/README.md

-- 👋 Hi, I’m @gdelsolra
+- 👋 Hi, I’m @gdelsolra Gabriela Pastor
-- 👀 I’m interested in ... software engineering
+- 👀 I’m interested in ...
+How Machine learning could have an essencial role in the insurance industry.
-- 🌱 I’m currently learning ...CS50
+- 🌱 I’m currently learning ...CS250 and Linear Algebra
-- 💞️ I’m looking to collaborate on ... the insurance world
+- 💞️ I’m looking to collaborate on ... the insurance world as an Actuary.
 - 📫 How to reach me ... gdelsolra@gmail.com

 <!---